ES-1085/project-mdr-intertidal/README.md

 intertidal need to be the most adapted to changes in temperature.
 Water temperatures stay relatively constant, but changes in air temperature can greatly impact the interidal.
-Some species, like crabs, will migrate into the lower intertidal and subtidal regions during the winter to avoid colder temperatures.
+Some species, like crabs, will migrate into the lower intertidal and subtitle regions during the winter to avoid colder temperatures.
 And, on the west coast a few years ago, there was a heat dome that killed off many intertidal organisms who were exposed to heat for too long.
 However, we found that there was not a great enough variation of temperature over the years to change the species composition.

-We found that the mean number of snails per quadrat is generally increasing, but this does not seem to be a linear or consistent trend.
-One plausible explanation for the variation in populations is the high-disturbance habitat in which these organisms live, which may lead to large annual shifts in species composition.
-Trophic interactions may magnify this variation—for example, if the gulls of MDR were to shift their diet to consume more intertidal crabs than bait from fishing boats, populations of periwinkle snails (prey for some crab species) might increase.
+Snail populations are increasing.

-We also found that the mean seaweed cover for the subset of 6 species we examined was decreasing.
-This does not necessarily mean that total seaweed cover on MDR is decreasing; other species may be increasing.
-Similar to the variation in snail abundance, this variation may be due to the high-energy conditions of MDR.
-There may also be a relationship between increased herbivorous snails and decreased seaweed cover, but a manipulative experiment would be necessary to confirm a causal relationship.
+The seaweed cover for the species we looked are decreasing.

 In terms of limitations, there was a lack of standardization in data collection as it was collected by different people each year.
 There